All-Palestine Protectorate: Government

-The All-Palestine Government was established by the Arab League on 22 September 1948 during the 1948 Arab-Israeli War to govern the All-Palestine protectorate.
+The All-Palestine Government was established by the Arab League on 22 September 1948 during the 1948 Arab–Israeli War to govern the All-Palestine protectorate.
 It was soon recognized by all Arab League members except Transjordan.
 Though jurisdiction of the Government was declared to cover the whole of the former Mandatory Palestine, its effective jurisdiction was limited to the All-Palestine Protectorate (Gaza Strip).
 The Prime Minister of the Gaza-seated administration was Ahmed Hilmi Pasha, and the President was Hajj Amin al-Husseini, former chairman of the Arab Higher Committee.

 The new government had no administration, no civil service, no money, and no real army of its own.
 It formally adopted the Flag of the Arab Revolt that had been used by Arab nationalists since 1917 and revived the Holy War Army with the declared aim of liberating Palestine.
 The government was dissolved by Egypt in 1953, retaining only the Prime Minister office.

 National Council

 The All-Palestine National Council, officially Palestinian National Council (PNC). was convened in Gaza on 1 October 1948, under the chairmanship of Amin al-Husayni.
-The Council passed a series of resolutions culminating on 1 October 1948 with a declaration of independence over the whole of Palestine, with Jerusalem as its capital.
+The Council passed a series of resolutions culminating on 1 October 1948 with a Palestinian Declaration of Independence over the whole of Palestine, with Jerusalem as its capital.
 The council served the legislative arm of the All-Palestine Protectorate.